patricia-pan/supersonic-tapping/README.md

 * CSS
 * JavaScript

-## Approach Taken
+## Steps Taken
-* Stub out what needed to be done in psuedocode
+* Stub out what needs to be done in psuedocode
 * Render hit bar on canvas
 * Create constructor function for creating arrow objects
+* Edit image of arrow to have transparent background
 * Read arrow choreography to create new arrow objects
 * Render arrow images on screen and have them automatically scroll up
 * Calibrate arrow creation speed relative to animate (game loop) speed